nanagajui/decipher-research-agent/GETTING-STARTED.md

-# Getting Started with Decipher Research Agent (Fork)
+# Getting Started with ResearchForge

-> **Note**: This is a fork of the original [DecipherIt](https://github.com/mtwn105/decipher-research-agent) project, enhanced with additional features like Firecrawl AI integration and advanced PDF reporting.
+> **Note**: ResearchForge is a fork of the original [DecipherIt](https://github.com/mtwn105/decipher-research-agent) project, enhanced with additional features like Firecrawl AI integration, advanced PDF reporting, and improved research capabilities.

-This guide will walk you through setting up the Decipher Research Agent with a hybrid approach: running Qdrant in Docker and all other services locally for a flexible development experience.
+This guide will walk you through setting up ResearchForge with a hybrid approach: running Qdrant in Docker and all other services locally for a flexible development experience.

 ## 🏗 Project Structure